 For our purposes at Diviners, Yoga means understanding the body and mind on the physical level and also beyond the physical level.
 We go into our body and mind to observe and understand it deeply, to expand our consciousness more and more.
 This is Yoga.

 Our body is a highly intelligent system.
-This intelligence is not part of our own imagination.
+This intelligence is not part of our imagination.

-In our body, all our inner mechanisms automatically function, and work without any of our own directed influence.
-Whether it is our brain function, heart function, or digestive system, etc., everything totally functions without our own influence of thought.
+In our bodies, all our inner mechanisms automatically function and work without any of our directed influence.
+Whether it is our brain function, heart function, or digestive system, etc., everything functions without our influence of thought.
 The whole system functions “out of our mind” or imagination, we don’t need to think about it to happen.
 And, thankfully without our direct human involvement, it works continuously.

-We must understand our body on two levels.
+We must understand our bodies on two levels.